Alleged homicide: Court remands Kogi traditional ruler, 10 others

 She adjourned the matter until Oct.
 16

 Earlier, Sgt.
-Tuesday Ganagana, in motion, brought pursuant to section 291 and 292 of the Kogi Administration of Criminal Justice Law, 2017, sought an order of the Court to remand the suspects at the Federal Correctional facility, Koton-Karfe.
+Tuesday Ganagana, in a motion brought pursuant to section 291 and 292 of the Kogi Administration of Criminal Justice Law, 2017, sought an order of the Court to remand the suspects at the Federal Correctional facility, Koton-Karfe.

 Ganagana sought for such order or further orders as the Court might deem fit to make in the circumstances of the application.